Portal User Guide

 Sharing collections

-Depending on your user role, you may be able to share a collection with other internal NetX users in addition to creating share links of the assets in a collection.
+Depending on your user role, you can share a collection with other NetX users or create share links for external recipients.

 Roles

-Viewer: Viewers are able to view the collection and access basic functionality such as download, external sharing, or creating a PDF.
-They will not be able to add or remove assets from the collection, share internally, or delete the collection.
+Viewer: Viewers can view the collection and download, share, or create a PDF.
+They cannot add or remove assets from the collection, share with team, or delete the collection.

-Managers: Managers may view, add or remove assets, share internally, and delete the collection in question.
-Upon creating a new collection, you will automatically be given a manager role.
-Note that the last manager may not be deleted or demoted, but you may add a new manager and delete or demote yourself.
+Managers: Managers can view, add or remove assets, share internally, and delete the collection.
+Creators of a collection will be given the Manager role by default.
+Note: the last manager may not be deleted or demoted, but you may add a new manager and delete or demote yourself.

 Content blocks